Analyzing Email Services Abused for Business Email Compromise

 Table 1.
 Sample free email services and BEC email addresses used for campaigns

-We observed BEC email actors also being interested in victim's contact information or data from companies such as ageing reports.
+We observed BEC email actors also being interested in victim's contact information or data from companies such as aging reports.
 They also try to get information from their victims for other attacks that use social engineering.

 3. Encrypted email services